leekunhwee/ManimStudy/FourierSeries/README.md

         shape = SVGMobject("Octocat.svg")
         return shape
 ```
+Copy the Octocat.svg to the `~\manim\assets\svg_images` folder which is very important.
+(You need to creat such path if it does not exist.)

-And then run following command in Anaconda Prompt：
+And then, run following command in Anaconda Prompt：
 ```python3
 python -m manim fourier_series.py FourierOctocat -pl
 ```